What Is the Job Description of a Live Sound Technician?

 The BLS reported that sound engineering technicians held more than 13,750 jobs in 2014 and made a mean annual salary of $58,670.
 They were primarily employed by the film, recording and broadcasting industries.
 Those providing live sound support in the performing arts earned lower than the national average, taking home approximately $53,000 per year, according to the BLS.

 What Is the Job Outlook for the Career?

-The BLS stated that the employment of sound engineering technicians, including both recording and live specialists, was expected to increase by about 9 percent between 2012 and 2022.
+The BLS stated that the employment of broadcast and sound engineering technicians, including both recording and live specialists, was expected to increase by about 9 percent between 2012 and 2022.
 Growth and advancement in technology and equipment was anticipated to provide better sound and video quality; however, these improvements forecasted greater productivity from individuals, which would limit the need for new workers.
 The BLS did project those with expertise in both audio and video recording and production should see a little more growth, estimating demand to increase 14% for those with more versatility in the field.